Nanaeo/BilibiliQRcode/README.md

 # BlibiliQRcode
-BilibiliQrcode On WebPC
+BlibiliQRcode On WebPC
 ## Use It
 1. Download the project
 2. Install requirement environment
-3. Run BilibiliQrcode.py
+3. Run BlibiliQRcode.py
 ## About
 Use Edge DevTool